IntersectAustralia/2016-06-21/_extras/customization.md

+---
+layout: page
-# Customizing Your Workshop's Website
+title: Customizing Your Workshop's Website
+permalink: /customization/
+---
 ## Configuration File

 You must edit the `_config.yml` configuration file in the root directory of your workshop